Frequently Asked Questions: Research

 6. CALCULATION: How can a club calculate the membership capacity of it's fitness center?

-- Determine the total number of members the club can accommodate at one time by counting all strength training equipment, cardiovascular equipment, number of spaces on aerobics floor.
+- Determine the total number of members the club can accommodate at one time by counting all strength training equipment, cardiovascular equipment, number of spaces in the group exercise room(s), and other fitness floor space (i.e. areas for flexibility, core, bodyweight training, etc.).

 7. In regards to travel time, how long will a person travel to commute to a club?